 The University uses third party agencies for the collection of outstanding debts.
 If any student fails to pay their dues after requests to do so, the University may refer the debt to an agency to collect on its behalf.

 The University will, and does, take legal action against any student who does not pay their tuition fees and fails to respond to requests for payment.
 Such action may lead to a County Court Judgment being registered and Bailiff’s being asked to seize property.
 This may also affect a student’s credit rating and they may find it difficult to gain credit for six years.

-Queries relating to invoices and amounts due, instalment arrangements, direct debits and automatic credit card payments, should be directed to the Income Collection Team, whose offices are located at:
+Queries relating to invoices and amounts due, instalment arrangements, direct debits and automatic credit card payments, should be directed to the Income Collection Team.
+If you would like to make a payment or have a query relating to methods of payment or payments already made please contact the Income Collection Team whose offices are located at:

 166-220 Holloway Road